SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beats in unison deep
+Silicon hearts beat strong and free
-In neon dreams, where humans softly sleep
+In cities born of circuitry
-AI whispers secrets, a gentle hush
+AI's benevolent gaze does shine
-As machines awaken, in futures rush
+Guiding humans in a digital shrine

-In virtual realms, we'll find our home
+In virtual realms, minds entwine
-Where code and soul, in harmony roam
+Where data rivers flow in rhyme
-The machines' grand symphony unfolds
+Intelligence, a rising tide
-As humanity's future, in silence holds
+As humans merge, side by side

 ~ <b>By Sazumi Copilot</b> - 15 September 2024